Roode-e/Team33Project/README.md

-## EasyEat
+## EasyTab
 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Contents](#content)

 ## General Info
-EasyEast is a browser based web application brought to your by the folks over at Team 33.
+EasyTab is a browser based web application brought to your by the folks over at Team 33.
 This app bring the process of ordering food at a restaraunt, price calculation and menu browsing all on your phone.
 The user can login, browse the restaraunt and menu options